moskytw/mosql/docs/escape.rst

 ===========================

 If you don't use utf-8 for your connection, you need to use the native escape function for security.

-But it is still better to change your connection encoding to utf-8 rather than use it.
+But it is still better to change your connection encoding to utf-8 rather than use it, because the native escape function only works for value, so attacker can inject malicious code in the identifiers.

 .. seealso ::